pawelgalazka/tasksfile/README.md

 Makefiles are simple, better for more complex processes but they depend on bash scripting.
 Within `runfile` you can use command line calls as well as JavaScript code and npm libraries which makes that approach much more flexible.
-Additionally each task and command call is reported in the console.